flipperdevices/flipperzero-firmware/doc/Protocol.md

 - To represent these simply we will use five total bytes: Start, i coord, j coord, status, end

 ## Protocol Specification
 This protocol is focused on being able to transmit a coordinate on the flipper screen and whether it should be on or off.
-As well as a clear command.
+As well as a clear buffer command and a draw command.
+Every pixel change will be stored in a buffer and when the draw command is sent that buffer will be written to the screen.
 This will encompass the main basic functionality.
 Stage 2 will be more complicated and support sending and receiving other data to allow interaction.

 **Transmission:**
 | Byte # | Content | Hex  |